rh-mobb/rosa-workshop-content/rosa-content/200-ops/labels.md

     oc get nodes --selector='tier=frontend' -o name
     ```

-    Your output will look something like this (look for the final string to match, in this example `gkhgf`)
+    Your output will look something like this:

     ```{.text .no-copy}
-    node/user1-mobbws-cluster-zljxp-worker-eastus1-gkhgf
+    ip-10-0-176-255.ec2.internal
     ```